 Applicants should be registered for council tax at a property within the city centre area and produce DVLA documentation of vehicle ownership.
 If the vehicle is leased or is a company vehicle letter headed correspondence to confirm identity and eligibility must be provided for verification purposes.
-Anyone wishing to apply for a City Centre residents permit should contact: Parking Services on 0191 561 7835 or email: parking@sunderland.gov.uk
+Anyone wishing to apply for a City Centre residents permit should contact: Parking Services by email: parking@sunderland.gov.uk